 Magic for Socialism

-Free Money Magic Show - A new socialist magic show - Free entrance!
+Free Money Magic Show - Ian's latest socialist magic show.

-The Free Money Magic Show is the title of the latest show from Ian Saville, socialist magician, which was premiered at this year's Edinburgh Festival Fringe.
+The Free Money Magic Show is the title of the latest show from Ian Saville, socialist magician, which was premiered at the 2013 Edinburgh Festival Fringe.
 In the show, Ian investigates the real meaning of money.
 Where does it come from?
 Do we really need it?
 Ian consults experts, and his financial adviser, who turns out to be a dummy.
-Of course, Karl Marx will appear, but also some new characters, and some new tricks.
+Of course, Karl Marx plays a part, but also some new characters, and some new tricks.
 Find out more here.

 For more than 30 years, Ian Saville has been presenting his Marxist Magic and ventriloquism.